Max Muncy Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to surrender the third-most home runs in baseball (148 total, 1.4 per game).
+- Athletics pitchers combine to give up 149 total home runs at a clip of 1.4 per game (third-most in the league).

-- Waldichuk gets the start for the Athletics, his 14th of the season.
-He is 2-6 with a 6.38 ERA and 84 strikeouts in 84 2/3 innings pitched.
+- Harris makes the start for the Athletics, his sixth of the season.
+He is 2-5 with a 6.07 ERA and 49 strikeouts in 56 1/3 innings pitched.

-- His last time out was out of the bullpen on Wednesday when the lefty threw 4 2/3 innings against the San Francisco Giants, surrendering no earned runs while giving up only one hit.
+- His last time out came out of the bullpen on Thursday when the left-hander tossed 3 1/3 innings against the San Francisco Giants, surrendering two earned runs while giving up two hits.

-- In 24 games this season, the 25-year-old has a 6.38 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .295 to his opponents.
+- The 26-year-old has an ERA of 6.07, with 7.8 strikeouts per nine innings, in 12 games this season.
+Opponents have a .249 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.